Mariam Dadiani (died 1682)

 Beyond being a factor of rapprochement between Mingrelia and Kartli, Mariam, a devout Christian, acted as a protector of Georgian Christianity in lieu of her Muslim and religiously tolerant husband and helped relax religious tension in the country.
 At her request, the couple's wedding ceremony was held in a Christian rite.
 The queen had several churches repaired and restored and the medieval Georgian chronicles copied and compiled.

-Mariam's only child, born of her first marriage to Prince Gurieli, died young.
+Mariam's only child, born of her first marriage to Simon I Gurieli, died young.
 The childless Rostom, anxious to secure the dynastic survival of the Bagrationi family under the protection of the Safavid empire of Iran, adopted the prince of Mukhrani, also of Bagrationi descent, who succeeded on his death as Vakhtang V and married the queen dowager Mariam as her third husband.
 She outlived Vakhtang and died aged over 70.
-She was buried with royal honors at the Cathedral of the Living Pillar at Mtskheta.
+She was buried with royal honors at the Svetitskhoveli Cathedral at Mtskheta.

 Family background and first marriage

+Simon II Gurieli, Mariam Dadiani's first husband, depicted by Teramo Castelli.

-Mariam was a daughter of Manuchar I, reigning prince of Mingrelia of the Dadiani dynasty, by his second wife, Princess Tamar Jaqeli, daughter of Kaikhosro II Jaqeli, Prince of Samtskhe.
+Mariam was a daughter of Manuchar I Dadiani, Prince of Mingrelia, by his second wife, Princess Tamar Jaqeli, daughter of Kaikhosro II Jaqeli, Atabeg of Samtskhe.
 Levan II Dadiani, Manuchar's successor as Prince of Mingrelia, to whose political calculations Mariam's subsequent fate was closely tied, was her half-brother, born of Manuchar's first marriage to Nestan-Darejan, daughter of Alexander II of Kakheti.
 In 1621, Levan II arranged Mariam's marriage with Simon Gurieli, son of Mamia II Gurieli, Prince of Guria.
 Simon murdered his own father and seized control of Guria in 1625, prompting Levan to intervene militarily.
 Defeated and captured at Lanchkhuti, Simon lost his throne, sight, and family; Levan had him blinded, installed a loyal regime in Guria, and took Mariam and her son with him to Mingrelia.
 Simon kept in touch with his ex-wife and died as a monk at Jerusalem in 1672.